GU10 or Integrated LED Downlights?

 Often the demands of the individual lighting project can help to determine which downlight to go for.
 If you've got a low ceiling void space and you need a fire rating then you can rule out most GU10 downlights as they are at least 100mm in depth.
 Integrated ones are much more compact in size and can be as shallow as 40mm while maintaining a superior lighting effect of over 400 lumens.

-By using our new compare products feature you can quickly compare up to 3 downlights, just click on the compare products box from the product or the category.
-Here is an example of the Ansell Icage versus the EcoLED ZEP1:
+By using our new compare products feature you can quickly compare up to 3 downlights, just click on the 'add to compare' button when you're on any products or category.
+Here is a comparison example of the Aurora EFD Pro versus the JCC V50:

 The integrated downlight is better, although it really does depend on which types of downlight brands and models you are comparing.
 Your next question might be which downlight?